-- 6.9.
-The main concern expressed about data availability is the need to go back to a previous period in the event that delayed Transaction Corrections ('TCs') are issued by Post Office.
-If the delay in issuing the TC exceeds 42 days (now 60 days), the Subpostmaster has little choice other than to accept the TC.
-Requests for supporting evidence that would enable the substance of the TC to be validated were routinely rejected by Post Office, usually on cost grounds.
-Also, the difficulty in both printing out and examining Horizon's 8cm wide 'till rolls' was a significant issue in isolating discrepancies. - 7.
-Transactions not entered by the Subpostmaster or their staff - 7.1.
+9. Transactions not entered by the Subpostmaster or their staff

+- 9.1.
 Many Applicants have reported that Horizon transactions have been entered, or cash or stock balances changed, when the branch was closed and no one had access to any of the Horizon terminals.
-Evidence has also been provided of transactions apparently occurring after a Subpostmaster was suspended and had no access to the relevant systems.
-Enquiries on these matters are continuing. - 7.2.
-Post Office has confirmed that it is its understanding that it is not, and never has been, possible for anyone to access Branch data and amend live transactional, cash or stock figures without the knowledge of the Subpostmaster or their staff.
-However, we are aware that certain error recovery and correction processes can result in transaction reversals that carry the System Identities ('IDs') of the branch employee who entered the originating transaction that the system itself is automatically reversing (see 'Automatic Transaction Reversals').
+Evidence has also been provided of transactions apparently occurring after a Subpostmaster was suspended and had no access to the branch's Horizon terminals.
+Enquiries on these matters are continuing. - 9.2.
+Post Office has confirmed its understanding that it is not, and never has been, possible for anyone to access Branch data and amend live transactional, cash or stock data without the knowledge of the Subpostmaster or their staff.
+However, we are aware that certain error recovery and correction processes can result in transaction reversals that carry the System Identities (IDs) of the branch employee who entered the originating transaction that the system itself is automatically reversing (see 'Automatic Transaction Reversals').
+Enquiries on these matters are continuing.

-8. Automatic Transaction Reversals
+10. Automatic Transaction Reversals